SabrinaMFTC/html-css-js/README.md

-This repository contains projects developed while learning HTML, CSS and JavaScript.
+This repository showcases projects created during my learning journey with HTML, CSS, and JavaScript.